-His "bifurcated writing" was made with the intention to offer a "double reading" of "insider" narratives as well as an overall insight of his employed interpretational strategies.

-He applied the Derrida's bifurcated model as a shifting procedure, coherent with the Schutz's system of relevances.
+The following "bifurcated" writing is presented by the researcher with the intention to offer a "double reading" of "insider" narratives as well as an overall insight of employed researcher's interpretational strategies.
+The researcher applied the "bifurcated" model as a coherent shifting procedure, with Alfred Schutz's system of relevances, as reported at page 29.